 Final Examinations.
 A final written or oral examination, or both, is required.
 Each examination is administered by the supervisory committee.
 COURSES For course information, refer to the catalog sections of the majors corresponding to the M.N.S.
-Nonprofit Leadership and Management Certificate Program Robert F. Ashcraft, Director, Center for Nonprofit Leadership and Management The certificate in Nonprofit Leadership and Management, offered through the College of Public Programs, is a graduate program that provides students with an understanding of the nonprofit sector's role in society and with the skills necessary for effective leadership and management of these organizations.
+Nonprofit Leadership and Management Certificate Program Robert F. Ashcraft, Director, Center for Nonprofit Leadership and Management The certificate in Nonprofit Leadership and Management. offered through the College of Public Programs, is a graduate program that provides students with an understanding of the nonprofit sector's role in society and with the skills necessary for effective leadership and management of these organizations.
 The program is administered through an interdisciplinary faculty committee representing the Department of Recreation Management and Tourism, the School of Public Affairs, and other departments.
 The objective of this program is to provide students with professional skills needed by leaders in the nonprofit sector, including the understanding of the historical and philosophical context for nonprofit organizations in society, the management of human resources (paid and volunteer), the theory and practice of philanthropy, financial management practices, and other topical content areas.
 The certificate program requires a minimum of 15 semester hours of course work.
 To qualify for the certificate, the student must complete three core classes and two classes from a selected list.
 A practicum experience is also required of students lacking direct experience in nonprofit sector work.
 The program is available to students who are pursuing their graduate degree in a chosen field of study and who have expressed interest in pursuing careers in the nonprofit sector.
 In addition, the program is well suited for working professionals who may or may not be pursuing a graduate degree but who wish to strengthen their skills and connections to the nonprofit community.
 All applicants must have two years of demonstrable nonprofit experience to obtain the certificate.
-For more information, see "Center for Nonprofit Leadership and Management," page 38, or call 480/965-0607.
+For more information, see "Center for Nonprofit Leadership and Management," page 37, or call 480/965-0607.
 NONPROFIT LEADERSHIP AND MANAGEMENT (NLM) NLM 510 Historical and Philosophical Foundations of Nonprofits in America.
 (3) Explores the history and role of the nonprofit sector in American society; contemporary issues and delivery systems.
 Lecture, case study.
 NLM 520 Financial Management in Nonprofit Organizations.
 (3) spring Reviews funding structures utilized by nonprofit organizations; financial tools used by managers; fund raising practices and tools.
 Lecture, case study.
 NLM 540 Volunteer and Human Resources in Nonprofit Organization.
-(3) Managing the volunteer and paid staff human resources in nonprofit organizations; practices and theories.
+(3) fall Managing the volunteer and paid staff human resources in nonprofit organizations; practices and theories.
 Lecture, case study.
-Omnibus Courses.
-For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 48.
-Nursing Master's and Certificate Programs nursing.asu.edu 480/965-3948 NUR 448 Pamela Kidd, Associate Dean for Graduate Programs and Research Professors: Durand, Kidd, Mattson, Perry, Thurber Associate Professors: Adams, Alpers, Brillhart, Cesarotti, Dirksen, Ismeurt, Killeen, Komnenich, McCarthy, Ruiz Assistant Professors: Link, Long, McGrath, Pickens, Sehested, Shearer, Sousa, Tann, Zunkel Clinical Professor: Bell Clinical Associate Professors: Beck, Fargotstein, Hagler, Jasper, Kastenbaum, Link, Morris, Stillwell, White Clinical Assistant Professors: P. Johnson, W. Johnson, Nunez, Sayles, Wotring Instructor: Rosdahl The faculty in the College of Nursing offer a graduate program leading to the M.S. degree in Nursing.
-Concentrations are available in one of the following areas: - 1. adult health nursing with options in primary care of chronically ill adults or acute care, - 2. community health nursing, - 3. community mental health/psychiatric nursing, - 4. family health nursing, - parent-child nursing with options in childbearing family, nursing of children, and neonatal nursing, and - 6. women's health nursing.
+Nursing Master's and Certificate Programs nursing.asu.edu 480/965-3948 NUR 444 Karen H. Sousa, Interim Associate Dean for Graduate Programs and Research Professors: Durand, Fleury, Komnenich, Mattson, Perry, Thurber Associate Professors: Alpers, Brillhart, Cesarotti, Dirksen, Ismeurt, Killeen, McCarthy, Ruiz, Sousa Assistant Professors: McGrath, Pickens, Sehested, Shearer, Tann Clinical Professor: Bell Clinical Associate Professors: Armbruster, Fargotstein, Hagler, Jasper, Kastenbaum, Link, Morris, Stillwell, White Clinical Assistant Professors: P. Johnson, W. Johnson, Nunez, Sayles, Wotring Instructor: Rosdahl The faculty in the College of Nursing offer a graduate program leading to the M.S. degree in Nursing.
+Concentrations are available in one of the following areas: - 1. adult health nursing with options in primary care of chronically ill adults or acute care, - 2. community health nursing, - 3. psychiatric/mental health nursing, - 4. family health nursing, - parent-child nursing with options in nursing of children (acute or primary focus), and neonatal nursing, and - 6. women's health nursing.